tttmmmyyyy/fixlang/Document.md

 In Fix, all entities (global values, types, traits) defined in a source file is collected to form a module.
 Each source file has to declare the name of the module by `module {module_name};`.
-The first letter of a module name must be capitalized.
+A module name must starts with a capital letter, or an underscore preceding a capital letter.
 Module name is used as the top-level namespace of entities defined in a source file.

 You can import other module by `import {module_name};`.
 As an example, consider a program consists of two source files: